 - the Annual Report and accounts as a published word document to be laid in parliament and put on our website. - developing a 'yearly highlights' web section which will showcase our work over the year and used to engage with stakeholders.
-We will also use infographics and tables to illustrate the key messages, similar to our approach in 2017-18.
+We will also use infographics and tables to illustrate the key messages.
+This is currently being developed and will be presented to Council when ready.